AstroTechies/astroneermodding/docs/standards.rst

 -  ``{PRIORITY}`` represents a 3-digit number, such as ``001`` or ``005``.
 Larger numbers are generally loaded later by the engine, so they always have priority when multiple mods override the same file.
 Most mods will likely want to use a priority of ``000`` or ``001``, but in some cases, higher priorities are called for.
-The priority level ``999`` is reserved for external applications, and MUST NOT be used by regular mods.
+The priority levels ``9xx`` is reserved for external applications, and MUST NOT be used by regular mods.

 -  ``{MOD ID}`` is any alphanumeric string representing the ID (and, roughly, the name) of the mod, as a means of distinguishing it from other mods.
    Mod IDs MUST NOT contain any characters other than uppercase ASCII letters, lowercase ASCII letters, and the digits zero through nine;